FUNCTION and SUB Procedures

 Remarks:

-☞ Do not modify a literal value or string used as an argument in the FUNCTION calling statement.
-For example, the attempt to modify "literal" in,
+☞ An argument in the FUNCTION calling statement cannot be modified.
+For example, the attempt to modify "This can not be changed!" will fail in,

 BCX has support for functions in single line declaration/assignments, for example,